-The project site is not located within FEMA's 100-year flood hazard Zones.
-However, the project is required to comply with Sunnyvale Municipal Code (SMC) Section 12.60.160 and Chapter 16.62, in addition to complying with other requirements and building standards and General Plan policies mentioned above.
+The project site is located within FEMA's100-year flood hazard Zone AE.
+The Project has been designed so that its lowest floor located 2.5 feet above finished grade level in order to be above base flood elevation (BFE) and outside of flood hazard elevation.
+The Project is required to comply with Sunnyvale Municipal Code (SMC) Section 12.60.160 and Chapter 16.62, in addition to complying with other requirements and building standards and General Plan policies mentioned above.
 Therefore, the findings of the certified LUTE EIR related to flooding impacts remain valid and no further analysis is required.

-iii) See discussion under a), b) and c. ii) above.
+- iii) See discussion under a), b) and c. ii) above. - d.

-d.
 As described in LUTE Draft EIR Impact 3.8.3, seiches and tsunamis would not be expected to affect areas developed as part of the LUTE.
 It is probable that an earthquake similar to the 1906 earthquake would be the largest to occur in the Bay Area; consequently, seiches with an increase in water elevation of more than 4 inches would be considered unlikely.
 Tsunamis would only be expected to affect low-lying marsh areas and bayward portions of sloughs.
 Mudflow (a type of landslide) would not be a hazard in Sunnyvale because of the city's generally flat terrain and distance from hilly or mountainous areas.
 The LUTE EIR concludes that impacts related to inundation by seiche, tsunami, or mudflow would be less than significant under project conditions.
 The LUTE would not exacerbate the likelihood for inundation by seiche, tsunami, or mudflow.

-The project is located in the southern portion of the City and outside of the marsh areas of the bay.
+The project is located in the northeast portion of the City and outside of the marsh areas of the bay.
 Therefore, the findings of the certified LUTE EIR related to impacts from inundation by seiche, tsunami, and mudflow remain valid and no further analysis is required.
 For flood hazard concerns, see discussion under c. ii) above.